cloudblog004/fantasticfoodies/content/en/posts/2031-simple-way-to-prepare-ultimate-chicken-and-mushrooms.md

 Chicken and mushrooms is one of the most popular of recent trending foods on earth.
 It's appreciated by millions every day.
 It's easy, it's quick, it tastes yummy.
 Chicken and mushrooms is something which I have loved my entire life.
 They're nice and they look fantastic.

 Creamy chicken and mushroom dish - a fabulous French seasonal recipe.
 Make these creamy chicken, leek and mushroom pies from scratch or use up leftover roast chicken and make a stock.
-This Creamy Chicken Casserole with mushrooms (aka &#34;Chicken Gloria&#34;), will win you over.
+This Creamy Chicken Casserole with mushrooms (aka *Chicken Gloria*), will win you over.
 This chicken bake is the PERFECT party dish and is a reader favorite.

 To get started with this recipe, we have to prepare a few components.
 You can cook chicken and mushrooms using 9 ingredients and 4 steps.
 Here is how you cook it.